Introduction

 Lecanemab (trade name Leqembi) has been available in Germany since September 2025 for the treatment of early-stage Alzheimer's disease.
 To find out whether someone can have treatment with this medication, an accurate diagnosis and special tests are needed first.

-The drug lecanemab (trade name: Leqembi) isn't suitable for everyone who has Alzheimer's disease.
+The drug lecanemab (trade name: Leqembi) is not suitable for all people with Alzheimer's disease.
 It is only approved for adults with early-stage Alzheimer's disease who meet all of the following criteria:

 - They have a mild cognitive impairment (memory and thinking problems) or mild Alzheimer's dementia.